Fixed-domain curve counts for blow-ups of projective space: Enumerativity

 For $g$ arbitrary, \eqref{bound deg betaspine} implies that $f_*[C_{\spine}]$ has uniformly bounded degree against $K_X^\vee$, so there are only finitely many possibilities for $f_*[C_{\spine}]$ by the polyhedrality of the effective cone of $X$.
 Therefore, $h^1(C_{\spine},f^*T_X)$ is bounded by a constant $b[X,g] \in \Z_{\geq 0}$ (depending only on $X$ and $g$), and we have

-This implies that Condition (*) holds. \item We now deal with Condition (**).
+This implies that condition (*) holds, for all $n$ sufficiently large (when $g$ is arbitrary), and for all $n\ge 3$ (when $g=0$). \item We now deal with condition (**).
 Let $T_i$ be a tree containing a component whose pushforward under $f$ is not ordinary.
 It still must contain a component $\overline{T_i}$ such that $f_*([\overline{T_i}])$ is an ordinary curve (and so of degree at least $2$ by Lemma \ref{min degree ordinary curves}), and at least one more irreducible component, of degree at least $1$ because $X$ is Fano.
 Therefore, $\mathrm{deg}(f_*([T_i]) \geq 3=r+1$ and we are done. \end{enumerate} \end{proof}